mountainmann.co.uk

 Picture

 Gregory Z55 - This is now my preferred pack for multiple day expeditions into the hills.
 It is lighter than my Berghaus Cyclops Alp and a slightly more comfortable carry.
 Lots of pockets including useful hip pockets.
 The size makes me just a little bit more disciplined about what I take.
+The PU waterproofing has suffered from hydrolysis and peeled off the inside of the fabric.
+After thirteen years, perhaps this is due a replacement.

 Picture